Peer Support Program

 A helping hand from someone who understands

-“Kindred spirits are very hard to come by, but you can find one through JDRF.
-It will make a world of difference knowing that there is someone out there who knows exactly what you are going through” – Yvette, mother of Sienna, diagnosed at age 2.
+Kindred spirits are very hard to come by, but you can find one through JDRF.
+It will make a world of difference knowing that there is someone out there who knows exactly what you are going through.

 Meet some of our mentors

 Sally Wooden describes the first months after her daughter Riley’s T1D diagnosis as the worst in her life.
 Diagnosed with T1D at 8 years old, Riley, like many others, was also diagnosed with a secondary autoimmune disease a month later.
-In her case it was Coeliac.
+In her case it was coeliac disease.
 As a parent, Sally was grieving the loss of a carefree life for her child and trying to learn the complexities of T1D whilst enduring continuous sleepless nights.
 She was emotional and exhausted.

 A couple of months after diagnosis, Sally realised that the best way to support her family would be to connect with other families more experienced with T1D and found a family after attending the JDRF One Walk.
 “They held our hands, gave us guidance and showed us that we would get on top of this and that we would be OK.
 They are still our dear friends today,” Sally shares.
 Three years post diagnosis, Sally reflected on how well Riley was managing to live with her T1D, looked back at how far they had come and how much they had learned.
 She suggested to Riley that it was time they helped others.

 Sally and Riley have now been peer support mentors to more than 15 families and show no signs of slowing down.

 It’s so important for newly diagnosed families to have a support system and know they can call someone, even if they don’t need to.
 I’m honoured I can provide that very worthwhile comfort for a family in those dark post diagnosis months.